DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>A great jazz album with a strong story throughout.
-Not the most fun or uplifting listen, but consistently interesting at the very least.
-Interesting lyrics that tell a compelling story, but I struggle to rate it higher because at the end of the day, it&#x27;s just jazz.
+Not the most fun or uplifting listen, but consistently interesting and tells a compelling story.
+Unfortunatley, it&#x27;s also just jazz.
 Shoot me now for saying that but that&#x27;s my truth. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=R7I2jRC8JXk&amp;list=RDR7I2jRC8JXk&amp;start_radio=1&amp;t=158s" class="listen-link" target="_blank">Listen</a>